 View planning applications

-- Non-statutory consultees are organisations and bodies, identified in national planning policy, who should be consulted on relevant planning applications.
+These are organisations and bodies identified in national planning policy who should be consulted on relevant planning applications.
 These include some bodies who are also statutory consultees (for example English Heritage and English Nature) and others that aren't, such as the police architectural liaison officers.

 How you can comment on planning applications